 Active participation is a lower standard of involvement than material participation and is more commonly used among individuals.
 This level of participation allows a special passive loss rule for rental activities.
 You may be able to deduct up to $25,000 in passive losses from your rental real estate each year against non-passive income.
 Generally, the $25,000 special allowance is reduced by 50% when AGI exceeds $100,000 and to zero when AGI reaches $150,000.
 To qualify, the following rules apply:

 - You must own at least 10% of the rental and have substantial involvement in managing the rental

 - The amount of loss eligible for the $25,000 allowance is determined by netting income and losses from all of the rental real estate activities in which you actively participate

 No matter what business activity you invest in, it’s important to be able to document your level of participation in each activity to accurately support your tax position.
-The application of these rules and elections are generally dependent on each individual’s specific tax scenario and should be addressed with a tax professional.
-For additional guidance and planning, please contact an Anders advisor.All Insights
+The application of these rules and elections are generally dependent on each individual’s specific tax scenario and should be addressed with your tax advisor.All Insights